Best Ways to Regain Custody After Drug Abuse: Understanding Your Rights in Addiction Recovery and Child Custody Cases

 When sole legal custody is granted, the Family Court Judge determines that only one parent is able and qualified to make important decisions regarding the child's health, education, and other character-forming influences.

 Courts prefer to award joint legal custody to assure both parents have equal authority and to ensure the child can foster relationships with both parents.
-However, if the Court thinks one parent’s addiction poses a risk to the child, then the Court will be inclined to decide in favor of sole legal custody for the parent not suffering the addiction.
+However, if the Court thinks one parent’s addiction poses a risk to the children, then the Court will be inclined to decide in favor of sole legal custody for the parent not suffering the addiction.

 How Child Custody is Awarded